-Securing a basic level of protection against adverse economic circumstances is the main goal of social security systems.
+Securing a basic level of protection against adverse circumstances is the main goal of social security systems.
 To achieve this goal, countries have established a variety of policies to offer protection from various risks.
-DICE covers employment injuries, invalidity and poverty, and also features a section dedicated to social protection expenditure.
+DICE includes information on protection in case of invalidity and employment injuries.
+It also features a section dedicated to poverty and inequality measures.

 Good health is a precondition not only for social well-being, but also for economic development.
-Institutions to achieve a healthy population vary greatly between countries.
-Large differences exist, for instance, in healthcare financing, the role of the private sector, and pharmaceutical pricing policies.
-DICE’s health field not only provides data on these and other health system institutions, but also includes data on health system outcomes like health expenditure, life-expectancy, and obesity rates.
+Institutions aimed at achieving a healthy population vary greatly between countries.
+Large differences exist, for instance, in health care financing, conditions for entitlement to benefits, and pharmaceutical pricing policies.
+This section offers information on health system institutions like the organisational structure of the health care system, benefit schemes, and pharmaceutical pricing policies, and also data on health system outcomes like health expenditure and the health status of the population.

 Pensions are a major form of income transfers in all developed countries.
 Pension systems differ starkly as to what extent pension benefits depend on past earnings.
 In Bismarckian systems, pension benefits are related to past earnings.
 In Beveridgean systems, such a link is much weaker.
 Against a background of aging populations, dealing with pension liabilities is a major challenge.
 This DICE field provides an overview of pension rules, financing and spending, and how these have changed and are forecast to change.